Carl Weathers: Acting career

 For the sixth film in the Rocky series, Rocky Balboa (2006), Stallone asked Weathers, Mr. T, and Dolph Lundgren for permission to use footage from their appearances in the earlier Rocky films.
 Mr. T and Lundgren agreed, but Weathers wanted an actual part in the movie, even though his character had died in Rocky IV.
 Stallone refused, and Weathers decided not to allow Stallone to use his image for flashbacks from the previous films.
 They instead used footage of a fighter who looks similar to Weathers.
 Weathers and Stallone patched up their differences and Weathers agreed to allow footage of him from previous films to be used throughout Creed (2015).

 Weathers portrayed the father of Michael Strahan and Daryl "Chill" Mitchell's characters on the short-lived 2009 Fox sitcom Brothers.
 Weathers acted as Brian "Gebo" Fitzgerald in advertising for Old Spice's sponsorship of NASCAR driver Tony Stewart.
 He also appeared in an ongoing series of web-only advertisements for Credit Union of Washington, dispensing flowers and the advice that "change is beautiful" to puzzled-looking bystanders.
 He also starred in a series of commercials for Bud Light, in which he introduced plays from the "Bud Light Playbook."
 At the conclusion of each commercial, Weathers could be seen bursting through the Bud Light Playbook and shouting "Here we go!"

 In 2019, Weathers appeared as Greef Karga in several episodes of the first season of the Star Wars series The Mandalorian.
 He returned for the second season and also directed the episode "Chapter 12: The Siege".
 He returned for season 3 and directed the episode "Chapter 20: The Foundling".
 His performance earned him an Emmy nomination for Outstanding Guest Actor.

 Personal life

 Weathers was married three times.
 He married Mary-Ann Castle in 1973; they had two sons and divorced in 1983.
 In 1984, Weathers married Rhona Unsell; they divorced in 2006.
 Weathers was married to Jennifer Peterson from 2007 until 2009.
 Weathers was with his longtime partner Christine Kludjian from 2014, until his death in 2024.

 Death

-Weathers died at his home in Los Angeles on February 1, 2024, at age 76, from atherosclerotic cardiovascular disease, according to a disputed death certificate.
+Weathers died at his home in Los Angeles on February 2, 2024, at age 76, from atherosclerotic cardiovascular disease.
 Weathers's body was cremated.
 On August 29, 2024, he was honored with a Hollywood Walk of Fame Star Ceremony.